- What is route optimization?

 Google Maps is defined as a web mapping service and shouldn’t be confused with a route optimization platform.
 The most crucial factor that helps companies decrease fuel and fleet costs when planning a route is the optimal order of waypoints.

-Google Maps directions has never been designed to automatically reorder stops in the most efficient way, so it will not provide an optimal multi-stop route like a driving route map would.
+Google Maps directions have never been designed to automatically reorder stops in the most efficient way, so it will not provide an optimal multi-stop route like a driving route map would.
 Inefficient routes result in raised fuel and vehicle maintenance costs, more significant wages, and unhappy customers.

 A professional delivery route optimization software helps companies overcome the problems associated with semi-manual route planning and is affordable even for the smallest businesses.